FeehGamer/Minecraft-Plugin-Translations/README.md

 # Minecraft Plugin Translations
 Available languages (for now): `Czech, Slovak`

-I will be more than happy if you send a pull request so we can add more languages!
+I will be more than happy if you send a pull request so we can add more plugins and translations!

 ## Available Plugins:
     - MistStaffChat (Plugin made by me)